China's Xi Jinping says there are no winners in a tariff war as he visits Southeast Asia

 That trade relationship goes both ways.

-“The trip to Vietnam, Malaysia, and Cambodia is all about how China can really insulate itself,” said Nguyen Khac Giang, an analyst at Singapore’s ISEAS–Yusof Ishak Institute, pointing out that since Xi became the president in 2013, he has only visited Vietnam twice.
+“The trip to Vietnam, Malaysia, and Cambodia is all about how China can really insulate itself against the tariffs from Trump,” said Nguyen Khac Giang, an analyst at Singapore’s ISEAS–Yusof Ishak Institute, noting that Xi visited twice in the decade after he became president in 2013.
+But he has visited Vietnam twice more in the past two years.

 But the intensification of the trade war has put Vietnam in a “very precarious situation” given the impression in the U.S. that Vietnam is serving as a backdoor for Chinese goods, said Giang.
 Vietnam had been hit with 46% tariffs under Trump's order before the 90-day pause.